 The AEPP schedule includes the following activities:

-Intensive Academic English Course (Required): Students build spoken or written Academic English proficiency as they synthesize, analyze, and integrate the linguistic and cultural information acquired in and out of class.
+Intensive Academic English Classes (Required): You will build your spoken or written Academic English proficiency as you synthesize, analyze, and integrate the linguistic and cultural information acquired in and out of class.
 You should expect a significant amount of homework each day.